 You can make payments no matter what repayment option you chose

-If you choose to defer your loan payments until after graduation, it just means that you’re not required to make payments while in school.
+If you choose to defer your loan payments until after graduation, it just means that you don’t have to make payments while in school.
 But you’re absolutely allowed to make payments if you’re able.
 And that can help you save money on your total loan cost!

 Making payments could help you build credit

-Aside from helping you pay for college and invest in your future, another benefit of paying student loans while in school is that it can help you build credit.
+Another benefit of paying student loans while in school is that it can help you build credit.
 Credit is the ability to borrow money, based on the lender’s belief that you can pay it back.
-Most students don't have much credit history, so paying your student loans on time is an opportunity to build up credit while in school.
+Most students don't have much credit history, so paying your student loans on time is an opportunity to build it while in school.

 Making payments on time, every time, is important to your credit health.
 It proves that you’re a responsible borrower and that you’re able to repay a loan.
-You’ll need good credit when you apply for a credit card, car loan, or mortgage.
+You’ll need good credit when you apply for things like a credit card, car loan, or mortgage.